akshay-na/akshay-na/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Akshay N and I'm a software developer.
-I'm from India, living in Banglore and currently working at Hexaware Technology.
+My name is Akshay N and I'm a Blockchain Developer.
+I'm from India, living in Banglore and currently working at Cyber Infrastructure (CIS).
 You can on find me [LinkedIn][3].

 ## &#x270d; Blog & Writing